 Our largest South Australian agriculture project is assembling workforces for the citrus-packing season in the Riverland region, which runs from May until September and sometimes extends until the end of the year if conditions are ripe.

-Working with clients throughout the area, Agri Labour Australia provides reliable farm labour workers sourced via our extensive networks of trusted candidates with agriculture experience.
+Working with clients throughout the area, Agri Labour Australia provides reliable farm labour workers sourced via our extensive networks of trusted candidates with agriculture experience and responsible for the daily farm operations.
 For the past three seasons, we have partnered with a large citrus operation to supply sorting, packing and QA staff, and forklift operators to multiple packsheds throughout South Australia.